-Ground Water shall mean that water which occurs in or moves, seeps, filters, or percolates through ground under the surface of the land, and shall include ground water which becomes commingled with waters from surface sources.
+Groundwater shall mean that water which occurs in or moves, seeps, filters, or percolates through ground under the surface of the land, and shall include groundwater which becomes commingled with waters from surface sources.

-Ground Water Reservoir shall mean a designated area of land under which a major aquifer is known to exist and which has been delineated by the District, based on readily identifiable physical boundaries on the land surface, to generally coincide with the boundaries of the aquifer and to be the basis for specific rules and regulations pertaining to ground water as stated in these rules and regulations.
+Groundwater Reservoir shall mean a designated area of land under which a major aquifer is known to exist and which has been delineated by the District, based on readily identifiable physical boundaries on the land surface, to generally coincide with the boundaries of the aquifer and to be the basis for specific rules and regulations pertaining to groundwater as stated in these rules and regulations.

-Hydrogeologic Analysis shall mean the investigation required to apply for a water well permit in the District.
+Hydrogeologic Analysis shall mean an analysis of the conditions near the proposed water well site and the impact of the proposed water well.
+A hydrogeologic analysis shall include, at a minimum, consideration of aquifer boundaries, existing water uses that may be impacted by the proposed water well, and other factors appropriate to the hydrogeologic setting of the proposed water well site. the investigation required to apply for a water well permit in the District.
 Analysis must include consideration of aquifer boundaries, existing water uses, and other factors appropriate to the hydrogeologic setting of the site.
 The District shall develop guidelines for preparing hydrogeologic analysis reports.